WANT BLACK FRIDAY DISCOUNTS? SIGN UP TO OUR NEWSLETTER

 Our teaching method is based on the science of active learning: you read/listen/watch, try out, share and reflect.
 It’s a social experience – you become part of a small group, feeding back on each other’s writing to build a supportive bunch of readers you trust.
 Find out more here.

-Session 6: Write your own story – In this final session, you’ll bring everything you’ve learned over the past few weeks together to work on a longer piece of up to 1000 words.
+Week 6: Pull it all together – In this final week, you’ll bring everything you’ve learned over the past few weeks together to work on a longer piece of up to 1000 words.
 You can either revisit one of your ideas from the previous sessions or start something new based on what you’ve learned.
 Your tutor will provide feedback on your work.

 Commission a report on your work

-If you’d like to receive a personalised, detailed report on your final piece of writing from your course tutor, this is available at an extra cost.
+If you’d like to receive a personalised, detailed report on a longer piece of writing from your course tutor, this is available at an extra cost.
 You’ll receive detailed written feedback assessing your ideas and writing, plus advice on what steps to take next.

 The team